-As the rest of the plane was boarding, our cabin crew were already taking care of us.
-We were offered a colorful variety of sparkling juices and a Godiva chocolate.
+As the rest of the plane was boarding, the flight attendants in the business class cabin were already taking care of us.
+We were offered our choice of colorful welcome drinks (all fresh juices) and a Godiva chocolate.

 The pilot apologized for our late departure, stating it was due to mechanical issues, and then we took off over the Atlantic.

-It may seem too minor to mention, but when you're looking at 10 hours on a plane with little room for movement, every detail aimed at making you feel more comfortable is appreciated.
+It may seem too minor to mention, but when you're looking at about 10 hours on a plane with little room for movement, every detail to make you feel more comfortable is appreciated.

-Dinner began with a small glass bowl of mixed nuts and continued with a mezze, a selection of bite-size appetizers.
+Dinner meal service began with a small glass bowl of mixed nuts and continued with mezze, a selection of bite-size appetizers.

 I suddenly wished I hadn't succumbed to devouring a Snickers bar before boarding.

-For dessert, the onboard chef wheeled out a trolley full of fresh fruits, cheeses, Turkish desserts and ice cream.
-Feeling full, I kept it simple with a scoop of vanilla ice cream garnished with a slice of strawberry.
+Feeling full, I kept it simple with a scoop of vanilla ice cream garnished with a strawberry slice.

-Dinner service killed the first few hours of the flight, along with the movie I was watching, but there was still seven to eight hours until we arrived in Istanbul.
+Dinner service and the movie I was watching killed the first few hours of the flight, but there were still seven to eight hours until we arrived in Istanbul.

 There was plenty of room for me to step over my seatmate's legs when he was asleep, and with the ratio of people to bathrooms, I never had to wait for an opportunity.

-The potential for sleep, I imagine, is the biggest benefit of flying business class.
+The potential for rest, I imagine, is the most significant benefit of flying business class.

 As I mentioned earlier, I wasn't optimistic about my ability to sleep comfortably, but once the seat was fully reclined, I drifted off to sleep rather quickly.